AbdullahAli/Stickehhh/README.md

   using these fragments, the method would make a query against our dictionary (which has been cleaned up to remove trailing lines and only words which have a max length of 6 characters)

   That's all for this class.
 Although this class is somewhat readable, it is pretty slow.
 On my machine, it look an abysmal 23 seconds to find the matching words.
-Not very good.
+Not very good :shit:.

-## Faster (more fun!)
+## Faster (more fun! :bowtie:)
   The faster code works with very different criteria.
 It tries to execute the code as quickly as possible, shaving milliseconds where possible.
 The main differences are:

   1) The files is read differently, rather than iterating over each line, I send a `.read` to the file, and split on the trailing lines